nprapps/nprapps.github.com/_posts/2020-02-13-summer2020-photo-internship.markdown

 ---
 layout: post
-title: "What makes a great photo editing intern (Apply now for Winter/Spring 2020!)"
+title: "What makes a great photo editing intern (Apply now for Summer 2020!)"
 description: "What we're looking for in a photo editing intern on the NPR Visuals team."
 author: Emily Bogle
 email: